Choose Your Province/State of Service

 Capturing emissions and securing them underground

-For power plants and essential industrial processes such as cement and steel manufacturing, carbon capture and storage (CCS) also known as carbon capture utilization and sequestration (CCUS) is an important technology to capture carbon dioxide (CO2) emissions from a point source and sequester or store it deep underground.
+For power plants and essential industrial processes such as cement, steel, energy, fertilizer and chemical sectors, carbon capture and storage (CCS) also known as carbon capture utilization and sequestration (CCUS) is an important technology to capture carbon dioxide (CO2) emissions from a point source and sequester or store it deep underground.

 The International Energy Agency calls CCS one of the world’s most critical decarbonization technologies1 to help achieve net zero by 2050.
 Resources will be needed for pilot projects and infrastructure development to allow Ontario to scale up CCS to its maximum potential.